-Which commuter town you choose all depends on what you’re looking for in your commute, as well as the overall ambiance that you want to have in the town of your choice.
+Which New Jersey suburb you choose all depends on what you’re looking for in your commute, as well as the overall ambiance that you want to have in the town of your choice.
 Thankfully, the Garden State has plenty of great places to choose from.
-This guide will give you a good idea of what to expect from each favorite commuter town.
+This guide will give you a good idea of what to expect from the best commuter towns in NJ.

 If you choose to live in Summit, you can expect a commuting time of around 45 minutes by car, or a quick drive to a nearby train station.
 Singletons who want a friendly suburban lifestyle with a bumping nightlife will love all that Summit has to offer.
 One might even say that it’s the peak of Jersey living.
 (Pun intended!)